Maikel Garcia Player Props: Royals vs. Phillies

 Maikel Garcia At The Plate

-- Garcia is batting .284 with 15 doubles, two triples, four home runs and 22 walks.
+- Garcia has 15 doubles, two triples, four home runs and 22 walks while hitting .282.

-- Garcia is batting .444 during his last games and is on a seven-game hitting streak.
+- Garcia is batting .421 during his last games and is on an eight-game hitting streak.

-- In 36.8% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in one contest.
+- Garcia has an RBI in 28 of 77 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.